-The Abbey, West Hollywood’s best-known gay bar and restaurant, which attracts visitors from around the world as well as locally, has announced that it is closing temporarily because of the coronavirus,
+The Abbey, West Hollywood’s best-known gay bar and restaurant, which attracts visitors from around the world as well as locally, has announced that it is closing temporarily because

 “Just saying those words breaks my heart.
 I spend every day at The Abbey.
 It is my life.
 I know this will hurt my staff, some of which have been with me for 29 years, my loyal guests who have made The Abbey part of their lives, and my community, who will no longer have The Abbey as a safe space to support each other during this crisis.